EduardoDuQuesne/challenge-five-fibonacci-generator/README.md

+# Nashville Software School: Front-End Challenge

-Challenge #5
+## Challenge #5

-Write a Fibonacci number generator that outputs the numbers in the series that are less than 500.
+Write a [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) generator that outputs the numbers in the series that are less than 500.